i-am-Afroz-Alam/i-am-Afroz-Alam/README.md

 - 👋 Hi, I’m @i-am-Afroz-Alam
-- 👀 I’m interested in Computers
+- 👀 I’m interested in Computers and Technology
 - 🌱 I’m currently learning Full Stack Development
 - 💞️ I’m looking to collaborate on Front-end Projects
 - 📫 How to reach me iamafrozalam1@gmail.com or +919337221706